William J. Reese (architect): Later professional career

 In 1982, Reese headed east to join his long-time friend and colleague Kirby Grimes and set up an office in Bridgehampton.
 He remained on the East End until 2006, when he returned to California and opened an office in La Jolla.

 Projects and awards

 Over the years, Reese designed more than 225 projects, including single family residences, high-rise and low-rise apartment buildings and various commercial projects.
 His work was featured in numerous publications, including, among others, Home, House & Garden, Woman's Day, Glamour, and Metropolitan Home, in which his home in Shinnecock Hills was featured on the cover and chosen as House of the Year.

 In 1993 The New York Times featured Reese's 6000 sq ft eco-house at Water Mill, Long Island.
 The house used off-the-shelf materials, and environmental features including a tall ventilation tower and a large concrete slab to provide radiant heat.

 He was also the recipient of several design awards, including two from the American Institute of Architects.

-Death

-He died of cancer in 2011 in La Jolla, California.